Kinkaid Act: Provisions

 The legal provisions of the Kinkaid Act were very similar to those of the Homestead Act.
-A claimant had to be at least 21 years of age (or 18 if the head of a household), and a current U.S. citizen or in the process of becoming a citizen.
+A claimant had to be at least 21 years of age (or 18 if the head of a household), a current U.S. citizen, or had to have started the process of becoming a citizen.
 Five years of residency was required to gain title to a claim, with exceptions made to account for years of military service.
 In 1912 the residency requirement was shortened to three years, in order to attract more settlers.
 A claimant also had to prove that improvements equivalent to $1.25 per acre had been made to the property.

 Only non-irrigable lands were eligible to be claimed under the provisions of the Kinkaid Act; those that were deemed to be practicably irrigable by the Secretary of the Interior were excluded.
 A 640-acre claim was required to be as compact as possible, and less than two miles in length.
 A homesteader who already held land in the area at the time of enactment could accumulate additional surrounding available territory in order to acquire a total homestead unit of 640 acres.

 Commutation (paying cash instead of occupying a claim for the full five years, which had been permitted under the 1862 Homestead Act) was not allowed under the Kinkaid Act.

 Claimants of land under the provisions of the Kinkaid Act were generally referred to as "Kinkaiders."

 The Kinkaid Act was repealed on October 21, 1976 (Pub.
 L. 94–579, title VII, § 702, Oct.
 21, 1976, 90 Stat.
 2787).
 The final patent was issued in 1941 on 40 acre of land.